AdoptNeed.com

 If you like your lawyers "computer-savvy," Mr. Bull admits to the "nerd factor" of being computer-literate (he wrote and maintains this website, for example).
 On the one hand, this keeps our costs down, but at the same time, it limits our ability to provide as much personalized service as we'd like.
 Nothing in life is perfect, is it?

 Of course, no lawyer can put the advice YOU need on a website.
 We can only give personal attention to clients.
-So feel free to call us at 912-Adopt-Need (912-236-7863), and speak to Sister Mary Ann Lang, or Mr. Bull, or send us an e-mail.
+So call to reserve your "test drive" consultation.

 Give a Child the Opportunity of a Lifetime!